What do your blood pressure numbers mean?

 Healthy and unhealthy blood pressure ranges

 Learn what’s considered normal, as recommended by the American Heart Association.
-See the chart below.
+See the chart.

 Note: A diagnosis of high blood pressure must be confirmed with a medical professional.
 A doctor should also evaluate any unusually low blood pressure readings.